 The competition is organized in accordance with the Swedish Athletics Association’s regulations.

-You may spend a maximum of 15 hours on the course.
+You may spend a maximum of 15 hours and 30 minutes on the course.
 Read more under Time restrictions at the page During the race.

 Time penalty for littering in the Vasaloppet Arena

 It is allowed to throw garbage in three different ways during Vasaloppet’s Summer Week.
 If you will be caught by throwing debris otherwise you may be penalized with a time penalty of 15 minutes.

 You must throw litter: